 Benefits:

-• Frontend-driven innovation - UI team can add features
+- Frontend-driven innovation - the UI team can add features

 Clarifying Additions: Frontends stay insulated from backend restructuring.
-The gateway becomes the stable interface even as internal services change.
-This continuity simplifies client-side development.
+The HTTP route is the stable interface even as the work behind it moves between an inline handler and a background task.
+This continuity simplifies client-side development and survives the apps/web to apps/tanstack-web + apps/backend migration.

 Resilience (5 Reasons)